ahkharsha/FlowConneqt/README.md

 ## 🎯 **Project Vision**

-Our vision is to create a decentralized, user-first social media platform where everyone can connect, create, and share content while retaining full data ownership. **MantleConneqt** empowers users with control, privacy, and monetization potential.
+Our vision is to create a decentralized, user-first social media platform where everyone can connect, create, and share content while retaining full data ownership. **FlowConneqt** empowers users with control, privacy, and monetization potential.

 ---

 ## ⚙️ **Technologies Used**

-  - **Blockchain**: Mantle Testnet
+  - **Blockchain**: EVM on Flow Testnet
 - **Smart Contracts**: Solidity
-- **Token**: MNT
+- **Token**: FLOW
 - **Frontend**: Next.js, Tailwind CSS
 - **Deployment**: Vercel